matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

  * Identifier: `google`

-   Description: "Sign in with Google".
-See https://developers.google.com/identity/branding-guidelines.
+   Description: Suitable for "Google Sign-In": see https://developers.google.com/identity/branding-guidelines.

  * Identifier: `twitter`

-   Description: "Log in with Twitter".
-See https://developer.twitter.com/en/docs/authentication/guides/log-in-with-twitter#tab1.
+   Description: Suitable for "Log in with Twitter": see https://developer.twitter.com/en/docs/authentication/guides/log-in-with-twitter#tab1.

 When considering a new identifier for private use, administrators should pick